(a) All staff members who have direct contact must be 18 years of age or older.

 A volunteer may provide treatment service when the volunteer is supervised and can be seen or heard by a staff member meeting the criteria in subdivision 4 or 5, but may not practice alcohol and drug counseling unless qualified under subdivision 5.

-An individual with a temporary permit from the Board of Behavioral Health and Therapy may provide chemical dependency treatment service according to this subdivision if they meet the requirements of either paragraph (a) or (b).
+An individual with a temporary permit from the Board of Behavioral Health and Therapy may provide substance use disorder treatment service according to this subdivision if they meet the requirements of either paragraph (a) or (b).

 (a) An individual with a temporary permit must be supervised by a licensed alcohol and drug counselor assigned by the license holder.
 The supervising licensed alcohol and drug counselor must document the amount and type of supervision provided at least on a weekly basis.
 The supervision must relate to the clinical practice.